Ashi-55/Chatbot/Chatbot/README.md

-# AI Support Chatbot 🤖
+# AI Support

 This is a simple AI-powered chatbot using OpenAI's GPT model and Gradio for the interface.

-## 🚀 Features
+## Features

-- Chat with GPT-3.5 Turbo
+ 1. Chat with GPT-3.5 Turbo
-- Helpful for Q&A, assistant-like use cases
+ 2. Helpful for Q&A, assistant-like use cases
-- Simple Gradio UI
+ 3. Simple Gradio UI

-## 📦 Requirements
+##  Requirements

 Install the dependencies: